ethstorage/ethstorage-doc/dapp-developer-guide/tutorials/use-ethstorage-sdk-to-upload-and-download-files.md

-# Use ethstorage-sdk to upload and download files
+# Use ethstorage-sdk to Upload and Download Files

 ## **Introduction** <a href="#introduction" id="introduction"></a>